 When I was researching for my trip to Japan, a lot of posts and articles came up about the cocktail scene in Tokyo.
 The impression that I got was that the style leans towards the pursuit of perfecting the classics, and I couldn't help but think to myself: How much better can they get?
-But once you arrive and have your first sip, you know it's absolutely true.
-Somehow, it tastes like what you are already familiar with, except that every ingredient seems to be in perfect harmony.
+But once you arrive and have your first sip, you know that it's absolutely true.
+Each ingredient is in sync, creating the perfect harmony.
 It's sorcery, surely.

-Although Gen Yamamoto was the only bar that I took pictures in, it was not the only bar that I went to in Tokyo.
+Although Gen Yamamoto was the only bar where I took photos, it was not the only bar that I visited.
 Here are my other favorites, listed in alphabetical order.

-- Ishino Hana - The menu is extensive (to say the least), and as a visitor, it may make choosing a bit difficult, but there is a section of highly seasonal drinks, which is where I would suggest maybe starting.
-Anyone who has questioned the origin of a fruit in any Japanese dining establishment will know that the ingredients being used always seem to be a rare variety that is solely grown in some 5x5 plot in a section of the mountains only accessible by helicopter and then 10 hour hike; and then, the plant only bears fruit on the second blue moon of each new millennia.
-Point being: you will probably never taste that seasonal fruit again in your life, and brace yourself for heartache because that fruit is also always, always going to end up being the most delicious one you've ever tried.
-[Goddamn it, Japan!
-How are you so perfect?]
+- Ishino Hana - The menu is extensive, to say the least, and as a visitor, it may make choosing a bit difficult.
+There is a section of highly seasonal drinks, which is where I would suggest starting.
+Anyone who has questioned the origin of a fruit in any Japanese dining establishment will know that the ingredients being used always seem to be a rare variety that is solely grown in some 5x5 plot in a section of the mountains only accessible by foot - and then, the plant only bears fruit on the second blue moon of each new millennia.
+Basically, you will fall in love, only to find out that you will likely never taste that specific flavor again, but it's a love that worth the heartbreak.

-- Little Smith - I think that I found this bar in an old, old Bon Appetit article [I told you, extensive research], and I don't understand how it is just off the radar for most other western publications.
-Anyways, it'll be our secret.
-So a little background: We were looking to blow some time before dinner in Ginza, and there were three bars in the area that I'd wanted to try out.
-One of my friends with me was a little more budget-conscious [in that she wasn't quite so carefree with just, you know, spending ALL the money].
-So, I couldn't quite remember the details of each bar, but my mind was like, "Little Smith.
-Sounds like a place named by hipsters.
-Yes, this is probably where the Japanese hipsters hang out, and hipsters have no money."
-After getting lost for a while - because it's Ginza and because even Google maps couldn't find its way around - a friendly bartender at a nearby establishment brought us to the door.
-Upon entering, I knew that my thinking was one thousand percent wrong.
-You're greeted by bartenders wearing white tuxedos, and as you sit and ponder the selection, they will expound to you their award winning history.
+- Little Smith - We were looking to blow some time before dinner in Ginza, and there were three bars in the area that I wanted to try out.
+One of my friends was a little more budget-conscious [in that she wasn't quite so carefree with just, you know, spending ALL the money].
+I couldn't quite remember the details of each bar, but my mind was like, "Little Smith.
+Sounds like a place named by hipsters, and hipsters have no money."
+Upon entering, I knew that my thinking was completely wrong, as all the bartenders wore tuxedos and quickly listed their competition-winning pedigrees.
 The prices were a little on the steeper side, even for Tokyo, where the prices are generally higher than what we find in major cities stateside, but as always, it was worth it.

 Oh, you know what?
 I take it back.
 I have two photos from Little Smith.

-- When you drink in Japan, it's typical for them to bring you a little, bite-size snack, and I'm not talking about a dish of nuts.
+- When you drink in Japan, it's typical for them to bring you a little, bite-size snack, and I don't mean a dish of nuts.
 One place had little chicken meatballs, one place gave soup shooters, and one had camembert on a cracker with other delicious stuff.

-- Prices: Some places may be around the 14$ range that is common in the states, but be mentally and financially prepared for possibly higher.
-I paid as high as 33$ for a drink.
-But don't think of it as just a drink - think of it as artistry that your palate has the opportunity to experience.
+- Prices: Some places may be around the 14$ range that is pretty typical for most major US cities, but be prepared higher.
+Don't think of it as just a drink - think of it as alcoholic artistry that your palate has the opportunity to experience.

-- I know that I only talked about pedigree business for Little Smith, but other bars listed above (and generally, bartenders at numerous other well-established places that I didn't get to) are also extensive award recipients.
+- I know that I only mentioned awards for Little Smith, but the other bars listed above (and generally, bartenders at numerous other establishments) are also extensive award recipients.

-- From what I have read online, there are a lot of hidden bars in Tokyo, but unlike us, Japanese people seem to be good at keeping the secret places secret.
-So, you either need to know someone in the know, or you'd need to hire a fixer.
-I did not make it to any secret places because I'm just not that cool.
+- From what I have read online, there are a lot of hidden bars in Tokyo, but Japanese people seem to be better at keeping secrets.
+So you either need to know someone in the know, or you'd need to hire a fixer.

 Date: March 2015